jstrait/clawhammer/README.markdown

 The sample data payload follows the header.
 The length of the sample data is indicated in bytes 31-34 of the header.

-The sample data in each record only includes raw sample data, and not the 44 byte header specified by the \*.wav format.
+The sample data in each record only includes raw sample data, and not any headers specified by the \*.wav format.
 Hammerhead assumes that samples are 16-bit, 1 channel (mono), and with a sample rate of 44100.
 Therefore, the header for each output \*.wav file will be identical, expect for the payload size.
 (For more on the \*.wav format, visit <http://ccrma.stanford.edu/courses/422/projects/WaveFormat/>).